tevaughan/units/README.md

 ```
 git clone https://github.com/tevaughan/units.git
 cd units      # Change the working directory into the new clone.
 make          # Builds the test program.
-test/units-test  # Run the test program.
+test/tests    # Run the tests.
 vim Makefile  # Edit PREFIX for installation or CXX to change compiler.
 make install  # Install the headers to $(PREFIX)/include/vnix.
 ```

 ## License